 Preparation leading up to your flight is crucial to fighting the effects of jet lag.
 But if you feel it setting in, be prepared to deal with it.
 Try to have plenty of water readily available and don't be afraid of carrying medicines that will help alleviate these symptoms.
 What works for one person may not work for everyone.
 That's why the best way to fight jet lag is to educate yourself and be prepared.
 Only then will you be able to function properly while hopping time zones.

-For more on jet lag and other travel-related topics, take a look at the links on the next page.
+For more on jet lag and other travel-related topics, take a look at the links below.